jtoomay/jtoomay/README.md

 - 👋 Hi, I’m @jtoomay
 - 👀 I’m interested in Web Development/Design
-- 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on JavaScript projects
+- 💞️ I’m looking to collaborate on Typescript projects
 - 📫 How to reach me Email: jake@toomay.dev

 <!---